 Rank, fecal, cat-cage pungency at full strength.
 Diluted below 0.01%, it becomes something else entirely: a warm, honeyed, intimate musk with a powdery floral edge.
 No synthetic reconstruction has fully replicated this inversion.

 Undiluted: aggressively fecal, urinous, and animalic — the smell of a soiled animal enclosure.
 At trace concentration: warm, honeyed, musky, with a soft powdery-floral radiance.
-The musk character of civetone is warmer and more animalic than polycyclic musks (Galaxolide, Celestolide), more natural-smelling than nitro musks, and carries an indolic, jasmine-adjacent facet at its margins.
+The musk character of civetone is warmer and more animalic than polycyclic musks (Galaxolide, Celestolide), more natural-smelling than nitro musks, and carries an indolic, jasmine-adjacent quality at its margins.
 Compared to muscone, civetone is heavier, less clean, and more overtly animal.
 Compared to ambrette, it is denser, less vegetal, more provocative.

 Evolution over time